 01 of 14

-Just because you rent, doesn't mean you can't refresh your outdated kitchen.
-Sure, ripping out the floor or cabinets may land you in housing court, but there are other ways you can spice up your space without violating your lease.
-For instance, here are 13 removable backsplash projects that won't put your security deposit at risk.Continue to 2 of 14 below.
+Just because you rent doesn't mean you can't refresh your outdated kitchen.
+Ripping out the floor or painting the cabinets may be prohibited by your lease, but there are other ways you can spice up your space.
+A removable backsplash can transform a major kitchen element without putting your security deposit at risk.Continue to 2 of 14 below.

 02 of 14